locationtech/geomesa/docs/user/appendix/metrics.rst

 ----------------

-The Ganglia reporter can be included by adding a dependency on ``org.locationtech.geomesa:geomesa-metrics-ganglia_2.11``.
+The Ganglia reporter can be included by adding a dependency on ``org.locationtech.geomesa:geomesa-metrics-ganglia``.
 Using Ganglia requires additional GPL-licensed dependencies ``info.ganglia.gmetric4j:gmetric4j:1.0.7`` and ``org.acplt:oncrpc:1.0.7``, which are excluded by default.

 ====================== ===============================================================================================